renzol2/brain/docs/aliasing.md

 - reconstruction of an analog signal from raw digital data results in waveform discontinuities ("staircase" shape)
 - without smoothing, these artifacts produce audible high frequency content

-Both classify as low-pass filter whose cutoff frequency is at or near the [[nyquist-frequency]].
+Both classify as low-pass filter whose cutoff frequency is at or near the [[nyquist-frequency|Nyquist Frequency]].

 _Aliasing_ in general does not exist just in audio, but in _anything_ digital.